FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 - Email
 - Phone

 We'll need to get their permission for each of these options.
-FusionAuth manages all this under the   [Consents](link) concept.
+FusionAuth manages all this under the   [Consents](https://fusionauth.io/docs/v1/tech/apis/consents) concept.
 We can create custom consents for our app.

-In the left hand pane, Navigate to Settings > Consents.
+In the left hand pane, navigate to Settings > Consents.
 Click the green "+" button to create a new consent.
 Name the new consent "Email Marketing" and click the "Save" icon.

-{% include _image.liquid src="/assets/img/blogs/consents-apps/create-consent.png" alt="Create a new consent" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-app/create-consent.png" alt="Create a new consent" class="img-fluid" figure=false %}

-Repeat this to create two more consents: "Phone Marketing" and "Physical Mail Marketing"
+Repeat this to create two more consents: "Phone Marketing" and "Physical Mail Marketing".

 ## Creating custom form fields

 During user registration for our app, we want users to be able to set their important profile information as well as their consent permissions.
 For this, we can create custom form fields which we will be able to use in a custom registration form.
 FusionAuth also has many built in form fields, which we will also make use of.

 The custom fields we'll create are:
--   Physical Address
+-   Physical Address.
--   Form Input for Physical Mail Marketing Consent
+-   Form Input for Physical Mail Marketing Consent.
--   Form Input for Email Marketing Consent
+-   Form Input for Email Marketing Consent.
--   Form Input for Phone Marketing Consent
+-   Form Input for Phone Marketing Consent.

 In the left hand pane, Navigate to Customizations > Form Fields.
 Click the green "+" button to create a new form field.

-First, we'll add the marketing consent fields, starting with with the physical mail marketing consent.
+First, we'll add the marketing consent fields, starting with the physical mail marketing consent.
 Choose "Self Consent" as the field type, and set the "Name" to "Physical Mail Marketing Consent".
 Select "Physical Mail Marketing" as the "Consent".
 The field setup should look like this:

-{% include _image.liquid src="/assets/img/blogs/consents-apps/create-consent-field.png" alt="Create a new consent field" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-app/create-consent-field.png" alt="Create a new consent field" class="img-fluid" figure=false %}

 Click the "Save" button, and then repeat this process for the email and phone consents.

 We'll also need to add a custom field to capture the user's physical address.
 We'll just create one field here.
-In a production app, you might want to break down the address into a few field, eg, "Address Line 1", "Address Line 2", "City" etc.
+In a production app, you might want to break down the address into a few fields, eg, "Address Line 1", "Address Line 2", "City" etc.

 Click the green "+" button to create a new field again.
 Name the new field "Physical Mail Address".
 For the "Field", select "Custom user data (user.data.*)".
 This will present another input box, starting with "user.data".
 Type "physicalmailaddress" in this box.